What Is an NPI number and What Is It Used For?

 The final rule requires the providers to use the NPI number while communicating any healthcare information associated with a healthcare transaction.
 The rule states.
 “The use of the NPI will improve the Medicare and Medicaid programs, and other Federal health programs and private health programs, and the effectiveness and efficiency of the healthcare industry in general, by simplifying the administration of the healthcare system and enabling the efficient electric transmission of certain health information.”

-NPI prevents healthcare frauds
+NPI prevents healthcare fraud

 Who needs an NPI number?

-All the individual healthcare providers, healthcare organizations, and healthcare clearinghouses working under the regulation of HIPAA must acquire an NPI number.
+All individual healthcare providers, healthcare organizations, and healthcare clearinghouses working under the regulation of HIPAA must acquire an NPI number.
 Particularly the organizations and healthcare providers that use a medical insurance company to process their billing claims.
 Any healthcare organization, business, or individual service provider who electronically connects with patients and executes transactions must also have an NPI by HIPPA.
 Whether you are a covered provider working under HIPAA, a supplier who bills on funded programs offered by the federal government, or a healthcare provider, you must have an NPI.
-Enrollment with Medicare also requires the healthcare providers to have an NPI before applying.
+Enrollment with Medicare also requires healthcare providers to have an NPI before applying.

 Moreover, an insurance plan for a pharmacy may also ask the pharmacist for the prescribing provider’s NPI number on the drug prescription.
 A medical specialist may also ask the patients to get a referral from a doctor with a type-1 NPI to fulfill the claim.